Cloud9-ine/E-Voting_SPC/README.md

        @sudo mv /bin/bash /
        @sudo mv /bin/bash_shellshock /bin/bash

-   Then we can carry out the Shellshock Attack like what we do in homework 2.
+   Then we can carry out the Shellshock Attack like what we did in homework 2.

    加油孙旭华